coder-sumit/codecommunity_back/README.md

    npm start
    ```

-6. Open your browser and navigate to http://localhost:4500
+6. Create uploads and images folder at root level